 Joshua Tree National Park is where the Mojave and Colorado deserts meet in Southern California.
 Joshua trees, for which the park is named after, line the landscape, as well as an assortment of other plants and wildlife.
-It is a beautiful park and in addition to the natural surroundings, the area plays host to the unexpected and not so natural.
+It is a beautiful park and in addition to the natural surroundings, the area hosts some unexpected and not so natural.
 Joshua Tree is a place full of character.
-It is quirky and at times just downright weird and for this reason, I find myself returning time and time again.
+It is quirky and at times just downright weird.
+For this reason, I find myself returning time and time again.
 You never know what you might find.
-The following is a list of my favorite desert oddities:
+The following is a list of my favorite Joshua Tree desert oddities:

 The Noah Purifoy Desert Art Museum

 Noah Purifoy was a visual artist and sculptor who spent most of his life between Los Angeles and Joshua Tree.
 He moved to Joshua Tree in the 1980s and spent the last fifteen years of his life creating The Noah Purifoy Desert Art Museum.
 His museum sits on ten acres of land out in the Mojave desert and consists of fifty different pieces, made out of found objects or junk.
 He collected his materials from anywhere he could, incorporating items such as old furniture, broken electronics and even a toilet.
 At first, there appears to be no rhyme or reason to his creations, but don’t be fooled, everything here is intentional and has meaning.
 Noah’s “junk art” communicates a variety of messages, many political and he believed the element of decay, bound to take place out in the desert, would only enhance his art.